 How the Lighthouse button name audit fails #

 Lighthouse flags buttons that don't have text content or an

 The Lighthouse Accessibility score is a weighted average of all the accessibility audits.
 See the Lighthouse accessibility scoring post for more information.

+button element.
 Make the label a clear call to action.
+For example:

 See also Label buttons and links.

 - Source code for Buttons do not have an accessible name audit